pytorch-fdn/foundation-hosted/README.md

 ## What's next?

 Your project's application is placed in the backlog for triaging.
-You can view the status of your application and others at anytime by checking out our [Project Board](https://github.com/orgs/cncf/projects/14).
+You can view the status of your application and others at anytime by checking out our [Project Board](https://github.com/orgs/pytorch/projects/85).

-As we approach Sandbox application review meetings, CNCF staff will move applications to the "upcoming" column on the Project Board (number dependent on how many can be reviewed in a given meeting).
-At this point, each application's associated Technical Advisory Group (TAG) and the TOC will ask questions, seek to learn more, and provide a recommendation to the TOC for project inclusion.
-Projects which applied may also field questions from interested community members beyond any TAG and TOC questions.
+As we approach Sandbox application review meetings, PyTorch staff will move applications to the "in-progress" column on the Project Board (number dependent on how many can be reviewed in a given meeting).
+At this point, Technical Advisory Committee will ask questions, seek to learn more, and make a decision on the project.

 ### Community Comments on Applications

-The TOC welcomes and appreciates community members support and exploration in surfacing items for technical consideration as part of sandbox applications, it allows the TOC to have a more comprehensive perspective on each projects' potential and supports our TAGs in understanding more about these projects.
+The TAC welcomes and appreciates community members support and exploration in surfacing items for technical consideration as part of application process because it allows the TAC to have a more comprehensive perspective on each projects' potential and supports our understanding more about these projects.

-In keeping with the [Technical Leadership Principles](https://github.com/cncf/toc/blob/main/PRINCIPLES.md#technical-leadership-principles), community members providing comments and questions should [be welcoming and curious in their comments](https://github.com/cncf/toc/blob/main/PRINCIPLES.md#be-welcoming), [provide feedback with courtesy](https://github.com/cncf/toc/blob/main/PRINCIPLES.md#provide-feedback-and-appreciation-appropriately), and [foster respectful resolution](https://github.com/cncf/toc/blob/main/PRINCIPLES.md#foster-respectful-resolution).
-Embodying the technical leadership principles as you comment on these applications directly contributes to sustaining the open, community-oriented nature of CNCF.

-### The TOC's sandbox review meeting
+### The TAC's review meeting

 When the TOC meets to review applications, more details on [frequency here](#frequency), your application will be pulled up and discussed.
 Your application may receive one of several statuses:

 * `New` - It is a brand new application and is in the backlog for an upcoming review.
-* `Approved` - The application has been reviewed and been approved by the TOC.
+* `Approved` - The application has been reviewed and been approved by the TAC.
 The issue will be closed.
 * `Declined` - The application has been reviewed and been declined by the TOC.
-The comments on the issue will reflect the TOC decision and the issue will be closed.
+The comments on the issue will reflect the TAC decision and the issue will be closed.
-* `Need-Info` - The application has been reviewed and requires more information in order for the TOC to further discuss the application.
+* `Need-Info` - The application has been reviewed and requires more information in order for the TAC to further discuss the application.
 For instructions on what to do, please jump down to [Need-Info](#need-info).
-* `TAG-Assigned` - The application has been reviewed and the TOC would like a TAG to review or consult with the project prior to further discussions.
+* `TAG-Assigned` - The application has been reviewed and the TAC would like a TAG to review or consult with the project prior to further discussions.
 For instructions on what to do, please jump down to [TAG-Assigned](#tag-assigned).
 * `Postponed` - The application has been reviewed and the TOC has determined the project (as it exists at time of review) is not ready for inclusion within the CNCF.
 For instructions on what to do, please jump down to [Postponed](#postponed)
 * `Returning` - The application has been reviewed previously, was affixed a `Need-Info` or `TAG-Assigned` label, and that work has been completed and is ready for re-review.
 For instructions on what to do, please jump down to [Returning](#returning).

 ### Label statuses defined

-Removing, updating, and adding labels as well as updating the project board are the responsibility of the TOC and CNCF staff.
+Removing, updating, and adding labels as well as updating the project board are the responsibility of the TAC and PyTorch staff.
+Please refrain from adding additional labels.

 #### New